Vitis labrusca x Vitis vinifera

 Description:

-The Catawba grapevine produces a dull purple-red, seedless grape from September to October on a deciduous vine.
+The Catawba grapevine (perennial) produces a dull purple-red, seedless grape from September to October on a deciduous vine.
 It is a cross between the Concord grape (Vitis labrusca) and the common grapevine (Vitis vinifera) that grows well in places with cold winters and humid summers.
-It is grown predominantly on the East Coast of the United States and used for commercial purposes like jelly, jams, and wine instead of being sold as grapes at the supermarket.
+It is grown predominantly on the East Coast of the United States and is used for commercial purposes such as jelly, jams, and wine.

 Cultivation Tips: